gabrielanhaia/currency-integration-irish-bank/README.md

 Note: It will not be necessary to do that, I had already added as a dependency.

+## Running the unit tests

+`composer install`
+`php vendor/bin/phpunit`

 ## Notes

 1. I had already develop a structure similar as that, but much bigger.
 This structure is working today in a Ecommerce that integrates with more than 200 different kinds of API's.
+2. The CircleCi is running the build and the Unit tests.